SartoratoGiulio/ProHand_Programs/README.md

 # ProHand Programs
-Collection of programs used the acquistion of data for the ProHand project
+Collection of programs used for the data acquistion for the ProHand project

 In this repo you'll find:
   - The EPS32 code used to acquire the data